-− COSMIC, the Catalogue Of Somatic Mutations In Cancer, is the world's largest and most comprehensive resource for exploring the impact of somatic mutations in human cancer.
-You can search for information such as genes, cancer types, mutations, or use the cancer genome atlas to view the corresponding information in a region of the human genome.
+− The Catalogue of Somatic Mutations In Cancer (COSMIC) is the world's largest and most comprehensive resource for exploring the impact of somatic mutations in human cancer.
+Information such as genes, cancer types, and mutations are available in the database.
+Users can have access to The Cancer Genome Atlas (TCGA) to view the corresponding information in a region of the human genome.

 − Gene Expression Omnibus (GEO) is a public functional genomic data repository that supports Minimum Information About a Microarray Experiment (MIAME) compatible data submission.
-It can accept data based on arrays or sequences, and provide related tools to help users query and download experiments and manage gene expression profiles.
+It can accept data based on arrays or sequences, and provides related tools to help users query and download experiments and manage gene expression profiles.

-− The Database of Chromosomal Imbalance and Phenotype in Humans using Ensemble Resources (DECIPHER) is currently one of the most important bioinformatics databases in molecular genetics.
+− The Database of Chromosomal Imbalance and Phenotype in Humans using Ensemble Resources (DECIPHER) is currently one of the most important bioinformatic databases in molecular genetics.
 Users can search the database to find a series of related genetic disease information, including mutation sites and clinical phenotype information, thereby improving clinical diagnosis efficiency.
 The DECIPHER database contains more than 10,000 case information uploaded by more than 200 research centers.

 − The Comparative Toxicogenomics Database (CTD) is a powerful, publicly available database designed to improve general public's understanding of how environmental exposure affects human health.
 It provides relevant information on the interaction of chemical genes and proteins, chemical diseases and genetic diseases.
 These data are combined with function and path data to help verify the mechanism hypothesis about the environmental impact of disease.